learn-the-web/topics/modulifier-cheat-sheet/index.md

     items:
       - name: '`.list-group`'
         details:
-          - 'Add a `.list-group` class that will remove bullets and padding from lists, so semantically the can be lists but no visually.'
+          - 'Add a `.list-group` class that will remove bullets and padding from lists, so semantically they can be lists but no visually.'
       - name: '`.list-group--inline`'
         details:
           - 'Add a `.list-group--inline` class that will force the `<li>` tags onto the same line.'